mongodb/docs/source/administration/import-export.rst

 MongoDB instance is not running, you can use the "``--dbpath``" option to specify the location to your MongoDB instance's database files.
-Consider using the ":option:`--journal <mongoimport --journal>`" option to ensure that :option:`mongoimport` records its operations in the journal.
-The ``mongod`` process must *not* be running or attached to these data files when you run :option:`mongoimport` in this configuration.
+Consider using the ":option:`--journal <mongoimport --journal>`" option to ensure that :program:`mongoimport` records its operations in the journal.
+The ``mongod`` process must *not* be running or attached to these data files when you run :program:`mongoimport` in this configuration.

 Use the ":option:`--ignoreBlanks <mongoimport --ignoreBlanks>`" option to ensure that blank fields are.
 For CSV and TSV imports, this option